AscendingPassage.com HOME PAGE.

 Luxor, but much higher, remains intact and raises its sharp point into

-quite plain and straight from base to summit, bearing only in relief
+quite plain and straight from base to summit.
+They bear only

-gigantic lotus flowers, whose long climbing stems bloom above in the
+gigantic lotus flowers in relief, whose long climbing stems bloom above in the

 half light cast by the stars.